Philip Rastelli

-Philip "Rusty" Rastelli (January 31, 1918 – June 24, 1991) was an American mobster and former boss of the Bonanno crime family, he spent all but three years of his reign in prison.
+Philip "Rusty" Rastelli (January 31, 1918 – June 24, 1991) was an American mobster and former boss of the Bonanno crime family in New York.
+He spent all but three years of his reign in prison.

 Biography

 Rastelli was born and raised in Maspeth, Queens.
 He had three brothers (Carmine, Marinello, and Augustus) and two sisters (Justina Devita and Antonette Brigandi).

 Rastelli was heavily involved in loansharking, extortion and drug trafficking activities before joining the Bonanno crime family.
 Rastelli also had a lunch wagon business.
 After moving to Greenpoint, Brooklyn where he lived until his incarceration, he met and became close friends with Dominick "Sonny Black" Napolitano, Carmine Galante, Joseph Bonanno and Joseph Massino.

 On December 3, 1953, Rastelli and an associate allegedly shot Michael Russo in Queens.
 However, Russo survived the shooting and Rastelli, fearing identification, went into hiding.
 Over the next year, Rastelli's wife Connie repeatedly approached Russo's wife Rose with an offer of $5,000 if her husband did not identify Rastelli.
 Rose refused the bribe each time.
 In early December 1954, Russo was shot again and killed in Brooklyn.
 On December 13, 1954, Connie Rastelli was indicted on charges of attempting to bribe a witness.
 No one was ever charged in the Russo murder.
 Connie was believed to have been killed in 1962 after she became an informant; her body was never found.

 In 1969, in an attempt to restore order to the Bonanno family, the Commission appointed a three-man panel to run the family.
 This panel included Rastelli, Joseph DiFilippi, and Natale "Joe Diamonds" Evola.